-CH1、CH2、CH3、CH4 cchannel icons and vertical sensitivity icon.
-Tap the channel icons to
+CH1、CH2、CH3、CH4 channel icons and vertical sensitivity icon.
+Tap the channel icons to open 12 channels; Click $\square$ or $\square$ to adjust the vertical sensitivity of channels; Open the channel menu by swipe left from the desired channel and swipe right to close; Display the vertical sensitivity of swipe left from the desired channel and swipe right to close; Display the vertical sensitivity of channels; Display couple method.

-- 12 open channels and corresponding channel menu, or close channels, operate in a loop; click \square or \square to adjust the vertical sensitivity of channels; display the vertical sensitivity of channels; - Trigger level adjustment, press on the button to modify the trigger level through upward and downward movements - 14 Display areas of USB-PC connection, USB connection, battery level, time etc. - 15 Switch to MATH and REF channel - 16 Horizontal and vertical cursors open and close - Current channel selection.
+Trigger level adjustment, press on the button to modify the trigger level through upward and downward movements.

+- 14 Display areas of USB-PC connection, USB connection, battery level, time etc. - 15 Trigger Mode: A(auto), N(Normal). - 16 Horizontal and vertical cursors open and close.

+Current channel selection.
 Click to pop up the current channel switching menu to switch the current channel.

+No. Description

-No. Description 18 Horizontal time base control icon.
-Tap the left/right time base buttons to adjust the horizontal time base of the waveform.
+Horizontal time base control icon.
+Tap the left/right time base buttons to adjust the horizontal time

+- 18 base of the waveform.
 Tap the time base to open the time base table.
-Tap to select the desired time base.
-19 Quick save.
-Tap to quickly save the waveform as a reference waveform.
-20 Fine adjustment button.
-Tap the button to finely adjust the last operation, including waveform position, trigger level position, trigger point and cursor position.
-21 Waveform display area displays information such as waveforms, cursors, and related waveform measurements.
-22 Channel indicator can indicate the zero-level position of the open channel.
+Tap to select the desired time base. - 19 Quick save.
+Tap to quickly save the waveform as a reference waveform. - Fine adjustment button.
+Tap the button to finely adjust the last operation, including waveform 20 position, trigger level position, trigger point and cursor position. - 21 The vertical position value of the channel indicator. - 22 Channel indicator can indicate the zero-level position of the open channel. - 23 Trigger quick start menu indicator: swipe left to open trigger quick start menu - 24 Sample Mode: Normal, Average, Envelope, Peak - 25 Auto Set, AutoRange - 26 SEQ, Single Sequence Acquisition